Dr. Jean Norris

 Activity

-Connie, thanks for sharing these open-ended questions.
-These will certainly get the student talking and sharing.
-I wonder, what types of responses do you get from your students when asking these?
+Christie thanks for sharing these questions.
+Using open-ended questions like these will certainly get the students talking.
+I wonder, how do you find your students respond to these questions?
 Dr. Jean Norris

 End of Content